OS version end-of-life indicators and filters

 Note that Apple's security updates are not necessarily applied to non-latest releases. | |

-Windows Server has one release channel called Long-Term Support Channel (LTSC).
+Windows Server has one release channel called the Long-Term Support Channel (LTSC).

 |